identity-box/identity-box/workspaces/homepage/src/pages/beta/experienceIdBox.md

 > Hint - you can exchange secrets between your own identities as well - e.g. you can use Hush Hush to share secrets with yourself.

-We appreciate your all your feedback and we thank you for helping us build the self-sovereign identity system of the future!
+We appreciate all your feedback and we thank you for helping us build the self-sovereign identity system of the future!

 <br/><br/>
 Your *Identity Box team*